A Notice of Intended Prosecution is sent out when a vehicle has been detected driving in excess of the speed limit.

 If you have a question about a court summons, go to Advice about a court summons.

-If you have any further questions about your Notice, go to Assistance completing the Notice.
+If you have any further questions, read our guidance on completing the Notice.

 If you have sent correspondence to the Speeding Enforcement Unit and not received an acknowledgement within 4 weeks or if you have lost your Notice of Intended Prosecution, contact the Speed Enforcement Unit.